tarwn/lessthandot-hugo/blogs/content/posts/2010-01-15-a-little-xml-can-go-a-long-way.md

 Order By TypeId
 For Xml Path('CustomerFields'), Type, Root('CustomFieldList')
 ```
-What I found awkward here was that nested select – it's written much like a correlated subquery, but it returns multiple rows / columns, and relies on the “For Xml” magic to to associate the resulting list with the correct outer node.
+What I found awkward here was that nested select – it's written much like a correlated subquery, but it returns multiple rows / columns, and relies on the "For Xml" magic to to associate the resulting list with the correct outer node.

 It took a bit of mental gymnastics to adjust to the way this feature works, but it **really** saved the day for me in this situation.
 The feature ended up finished on time, and an internal client that I had once thought was impossible to please was actually pleased (if only for a fleeting moment).